 If your home has sustained any damage in a storm, you need to first consult your insurance company.
 Once that’s been approved, a contractor needs to be hired and the damaged properly repaired.
 If you are looking at purchasing a home and you believe it has sustained damage in a previous storm, engage a pre-purchase property inspector and advise them of your worries.
 If you notice a damp smell, signs of discolouration in paint, peeling plaster or unusual sloping of the yard – these could all be signs of previous storm damage.

-An experienced inspector has seen the signs of storm damage in Brisbane a thousand times before.
+An experienced inspector has seen the signs of Brisbane storm damage a thousand times before.
 They’ll be able to tell you more about the damage and the impacts it might have on the safety and saleability of the property.
 If damage is identified, you’ll be able to engage an appropriate tradesperson to quote on repairs, use the damage as a price bargaining tool before you buy, or, ultimately, withdraw from the sale contract.
 Most importantly, you’ll be fully informed and in a solid position to make a choice about whether or not to invest.